Decision to close Madrassas and Sanskrit tols flayed by Cong,

 Sanskrit learning centres in Assam without any independent boards to run them.

-The minister said "If someone is teaching religion using own money than it is no problem, but if the state funding is
+The minister said "If someone is teaching religion using own money then it is no problem, but if the state funding is

 used for teaching holy Koran, then we have to teach Gita and Bible as well".